justinjoco/go-tutorial/docs/basics/building.md

 ### Hello World
 Sample code link: ([https://repl.it/@jjoco/go-hello-world](https://repl.it/@jjoco/go-hello-world))

-You need a main function to run Go program, like other C-like languages, like the following:
+To create a "Hello World" program, you need a main function, like other C-like languages.
+Take the following example:
 ```Go
 package main